justinconnolly/algorithm-design/README.md

 # algorithm design
-Collection algorithms for practice and fun
+Collection of algorithms for practice and fun